-Mohammed Billoo, founder of MAB Labs (www.mab-labs.com), provides custom embedded Linux solutions for a multitude of hardware platforms.
-In a series of posts over the coming months, he walks us through the Linux support in Tracealyzer v4.4, using a real-world project as an example.
+Mohammed Billoo, founder of MAB Labs, provides custom embedded Linux solutions for a multitude of hardware platforms.
+In a series of posts over the coming weeks, he will walk us through the new Linux support in Tracealyzer v4.4, using a real-world project as an example.

 While I didn’t have access to Tracealyzer for Linux at the time (this was in 2017) and the hypothesis was shown to be incorrect, let’s revisit the problem to see how Tracealyzer can help determine why the hypothesis was incorrect, and capture the results in this particular blog post.
 Since I no longer have access to the original system, application, and the SDR, I made do with a replacement.

 We’ll use a Jetson Nano as our Linux system replacement, “iperf” as our userspace application, and another Linux system as a replacement for the SDR.
 Iperf is a utility that is commonly used to test the performance of a network link between two Linux systems.
 This diagram shows the basic setup of the experiment.

 On the right is the Jetson Nano (64-bit ARM architecture) running iperf in server mode.
 On the left is the host machine (x86_64 architecture) running iperf in client mode.
 We are going to adjust the CPU affinity of the iperf server on the Jetson Nano to observe how that parameter affects the overall throughput performance between the client and server.